jackycamp/jackstack/src/pages/path-manager-python.md

 my team agreed we should establish a single entry point and solid interface for all files the system might consume or produce.

-we cam up with a list of requirements:
+we came up with a list of requirements:

 - should be able to hit . and see all the files.
 - defining a file or path should be trivial.